Azure/AML-Kubernetes/README.md

 ### Regional availability -> Only EastUS2EUAP, EastUS and West Europe

+### Kubernetes version support is in accordance with what AKS supports.
+See [here](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions) for details

 ## Getting Started

 To use AMLK8s compute in private preview, follow these steps: